dotsunited/jquery-twitter-timeline/Readme.md

     <tr>
         <td><strong>refresh</strong> (boolean|integer)</td>
         <td>false</td>
         <td>If set to a numeric value, the timeline will be refreshed every x milliseconds.
-New tweets will be prepended to the list, and old tweets will be deleted to maintain the maximum number specified with the option count</td>
+New tweets will be prepended to the list, and old tweets will be deleted to maintain the maximum number specified with the <code>count</code> option.</td>
     </tr>
     <tr>
         <td><strong>tweetTemplate</strong> (object)</td>